Manos Limpias: Social and political objectives

 As of 2012, Manos Limpias' self-proclaimed goal is to defend the constitutional Rule of law against corruption and separatist nationalism.
-Manos Limpias declares itself independent from any party, and claims to have no ideological affiliation; however, the vast majority of the lawsuits brought by them to court were consistently against the socioliberal centre-right or against the nationalist in Catalonia and Basque Country, as they have been the most active in clashing with Constitutional Law.
+Manos Limpias declares itself independent from any party, and claims to have no ideological affiliation; however, the vast majority of the lawsuits brought by them to court were consistently against the socioliberal centre-right or against the nationalist in Catalonia and Basque Country.
 Other cases include cases against the right wing Partido Popular or the King’s sister.
 The group has often been described by the media as a far-right civil servants' organisation due to their choice of court actions and Mr. Bernad's past membership of the far right party Fuerza Nueva during the early eighties.

 Propensity for legal action

-Manos Limpias uses private prosecution (Acusación popular) to bring criminal complaints against third parties, a unique feature of Spanish legal system that allows a citizen or organisation to participate in prosecuting crimes in the public interest, even if they were not personally harmed.
+Manos Limpias uses private prosecution (Acusación particular) to bring criminal complaints against third parties, a unique feature of Spanish legal system that allows a citizen or organisation to participate in prosecuting crimes in the public interest, even if they were not personally harmed.
 The aim of this mechanism is to reinforce citizen oversight of public justice, though it has also been criticised for possibly distorting criminal justice.

 The Court of Barcelona has argued that "it seems that the activity of this trade union is no other than to file complaints" and reminded that "it is also the duty of the courts to guarantee the right of defense and the speed of process".

-The court opinion expressed concerned that the activity of Manos Limpias can cause "accusatory hypertrophy that may affect the right of defense and to make the process even slower and create a plurality of charges while they are not offended by the crime, they can not have in criminal proceedings a different interest to the Prosecutor".
+The court expressed concern that the activity of Manos Limpias can cause "accusatory hypertrophy", "which can end up affecting the right to a defense and make the legal process even slower, and create a multiplicity of accusations which, insofar as Manos Limpias are not harmed by the offense, cannot have an interest in the criminal proceedings different from that of the Prosecutor".